 The use of CDBG funds requires that the site be used for housing and that at least 51% of the units must be affordable to households earning 80% of Area Median Income.
 The City of Eugene is proposing redevelopment of the site into a mixed income housing project, where 51% of the units would meet the CDBG income requirements, and the other 49% could be rented at market rates.
 (See Project Vision tab for more information.)
 At their January 29 work session, Council approved the use of a Request for Proposals process for redevelopment of the site.

 Downtown Urban Renewal

 In 2016, the City of Eugene’s Urban Renewal Agency (Agency) identified the property as one of four projects in the 2016 Downtown Urban Renewal Plan amendment to be eligible for Agency resources to assist in the property’s redevelopment.
 The 2016 Downtown Urban Renewal Plan Amendment requires that the City undertake a number of community engagement activities before Urban Renewal funds can be used for the project.
+On September 30, the Agency Board passed a motion to make $700K of Urban Renewal tax increment funds available with the RFP.
 (See Urban Renewal tab for more information.)

-If approved, the City will offer the property to prospective developers through a Request for Proposals (RFP) process.
+The City is now seeking prospective developers through a competitive Request for Proposals (RFP).
+The RFP was released on November 19 and proposals are due February 2, 2021.
 An Evaluation Committee will score and rank submitted proposals, staff will ask the public for feedback, and City Council will decide which proposal to move forward with.
 City staff are working to select a developer by March 2021.

 WHY HOUSING AT 1059 WILLAMETTE